 Capitol Psychological Assessment

-Autism Spectrum Disorder Testing
+Autism Testing

-Autism Spectrum Disorder Testing
+Autism Testing

-3. Repetitive Behaviors: You might notice some people with ASD doing things like repeating the same movements or actions.
+3. Repetitive Behaviors: You might notice some Autistic people doing things like repeating the same movements or actions.
 These actions can help them feel comfortable and manage their feelings in a world that can sometimes be overwhelming.
 They might like routines and sticking to the same schedule because it helps them feel safe and happy.
 They might do things like rocking back and forth or repeating words and actions, to help themselves feel more comfortable.

-5. Special Interests: Many people with ASD have deep passions for specific topics.
+5. Special Interests: Many Autistic people have deep passions for specific topics.
 It’s like having a favorite subject that you’re really, really into – but for them, it might be something they’re incredibly knowledgeable about and can talk about for hours.
 For instance, they might really enjoy specific things like trains, animals, or numbers.
-The ‘spectrum’ part of ASD means that it’s not the same for everyone.
+The ‘spectrum’ part of Autism means that it’s not the same for everyone.
 Some people might have more challenges in certain areas, while others might have fewer challenges and more strengths.

 1. Initial Consultation: The evaluating psychologist will review the testing process with you and gather information about what you hope to gain from the evaluation, as well as questions you may have.
 Expectations, fees, and potential outcomes will all be addressed in this initial free 15-minute consultation.

 3. Psychological testing: Next, you and/or your child may be asked to fill out questionnaires where you/they talk about feelings, interests, or experiences.
 You/your child may be asked to participate in interactive testing, which may include doing tasks, puzzles, and games to better understand how you/your child’s brain works and better understand you/your child’s strengths and challenges.
 Testing may also include assessment of how you/your child communicate, both verbally and non-verbally, and how you/your child respond to different sensory experiences.
-One common tool used in the assessment of ASD is the Autism Diagnostic Observation Scale, Second Edition (ADOS-2) which assesses communication and social interaction.
+One common tool used in the assessment of Autsm is the Autism Diagnostic Observation Scale, Second Edition (ADOS-2) which assesses communication and social interaction.
 The assessment itself may vary slightly from one individual to the next, depending on a few factors such as speech level and age.
 Beyond this, other rating scales, tests of learning, attention and memory, and measures of mood/personality may be administered to ensure we arrive at the most accurate diagnosis/diagnoses possible.
-Testing will be tailored to your/your child’s individual symptoms and needed areas of exploration.
+Testing will be tailored to your/your child’s individual presentation and needed areas of exploration.
 Testing will take place over the course of 1-3 sessions.

 4. Review of school and academic records: The psychologist may review school and academic records to gather more information about you/your child’s functioning in an academic and school setting.